18F/handbook/pages/hiring-staying-or-changing-jobs/resume.md

 `Everything about this top material is standardized formatting.
 Go ahead and put your own info in just like this.`

 AMANDA COSTELLO
 123 Lutefisk Street
 You Betcha, MN 55555

 Mobile: 555-555-5555
 Email: amanda.costello@gsa.gov

 Availability: April 1, 2024

 Job Type: Permanent, Telework Work Schedule: Full-Time

 Desired locations:

 United States - MN
 Remote

 #### WORK EXPERIENCE

-`Below is an example of one job, and how I talked about it.
-I recommend listing as complete of a job history as you can for at least the last 7 years, more ideally the last 10 years.
-Here's a formatting example!`
+`Below is a formatting outline of a work experience entry, and then an example of one of my past jobs.
+I recommend listing as complete of a job history as you can for at least the last 7 years, more ideally the last 10 years.`

 Workplace name, Unit name if relevant - City, State, Country

 Your job title - MM/YYYY to MM/YYYY - Hours per week: xx

 _Mission statement(s) of the workplace, or summary of the company’s work on a larger scale._